Unconstrained polarization (Chebyshev) problems: basic properties and Riesz kernel asymptotics: Introduction and statement of main results

-The study of $s$-polarization for large values of $s$ is related to \emph{best-covering problems}; indeed (see Propositions \ref{prop:bosuwan} and \ref{prop:bosuwan*}) the limits of \eqref{def_ps} as $s\to\infty$ yield best-covering constants which are defined as follows: \begin{definition} If $A\subset \R^p$ is a non-empty set, then the \emph{covering radius} of a configuration $\omega_N=\{x_1,\ldots,x_N\}$ with respect to the set $A$ is
+The above definition \eqref{def_Ks} for $s=0$ is justified by the results of Propositions \ref{prop:bosuwan} and \ref{prop:bosuwan*}, which say that optimal configurations for $\mathcal P_0$ are the limits as $s\downarrow 0$ of optimal configurations for the problems $\mathcal P_s$.
+The study of $s$-polarization for large values of $s$ is related to \emph{best-covering problems}; the limits of \eqref{def_ps} as $s\to\infty$ yield best-covering constants, also treated in Propositions \ref{prop:bosuwan} and \ref{prop:bosuwan*}.
+In preparation for these propositions, we give the following definitions: \begin{definition} If $A\subset \R^p$ is a non-empty set, then the \emph{covering radius} of a configuration $\omega_N=\{x_1,\ldots,x_N\}$ with respect to the set $A$ is

 The \emph{minimal $N$-point covering radius of a set $A$ relative to the set $B$} is defined as

 The \emph{minimal $N$-point covering radius $\eta_N(A)$ of $A$} and the \emph{minimal $N$-point unconstrained covering radius $\eta_N^*(A)$ of $A$} are given by: